boostcon/cppnow_presentations_2019/README.rst

 IMPORTANT:
 ----------

-Talks that do not have slides or video will have a red question mark (❓) displayed to either the talk name or in the link.
-The link will probably take you to something silly, so only click on a "(❓ no video)" link if you want to be perplexed!
+Talks that do not have slides or video will have a red question mark (❓) before the talk or the video in its link.
+You can still click it if you really want, but the link will prooooobably take you to something silly.
+Links without a red question mark will take you to the slides or video.
+If it doesn't, then I messed up and you should open an issue!

 Monday, May 06